Liangguang: Guangxi autonomy

 In the 1920s and 1930s, the areas of Guangxi dominated by the Zhuang people greatly aided the Chinese Communist Party in the Chinese Civil War.
 In 1952, the People's Republic of China created a Zhuang autonomous prefecture in the western half of Guangxi.
 However, some scholars of the Zhuang do not believe that this decision came out of genuine grassroots demands from that ethnic group, who made up only 33% of the province's population, which is contradictory to Chinese scholars that the Zhuang people clearly maintain their distinct culture and lifestyle (i.e. language, religion, etc.).
 Scholars like George Moseley and Diana Lary instead argue that the conversion of Guangxi to a Zhuang autonomous region was designed to foil local sentiment against the Communist Party as well as to smash pan-Lingnan sentiment.
 Shortly afterward, many Cantonese in the Guangxi government were replaced by Zhuangs and Guangxi annexed the Nanlu region of Guangdong in 1952, giving the formerly landlocked region access to the sea.
 In 1958, the entire province was officially designated the Guangxi Zhuang Autonomous Region.

 Hainan separation

 In 1988, Hainan was separated from Guangdong and established as a separate province.

 European colonisation

 Hong Kong

-Hong Kong Island was ceded to the British Empire in 1842 until the transfer of sovereignty over Hong Kong in 1997, when it was converted into a special administrative region.
+Hong Kong Island was ceded to the British Empire in 1842, followed by the Kowloon Peninsula in 1860 and the New Territories in 1898.
+They formed the single Crown colony of Hong Kong until the transfer of sovereignty to China in 1997, when it was converted into a special administrative region.